valleyofdoom/PC-Tuning/README.md

 - See [How Can You Verify Whether a DSCP QoS Policy Is Working?](/docs/research.md#2-how-can-you-verify-whether-a-dscp-qos-policy-is-working)

-## 11.42.
-Kernel-Mode Scheduling (Interrupts, DPCs and more)
+<h2 id="kernel-mode-scheduling-interrupts-dpcs-and-more">11.42.
+Kernel-Mode Scheduling (Interrupts, DPCs and more)</h2>

 > [!CAUTION]
-> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).
+> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#benchmarking)).

 Windows schedules interrupts and DPCs on CPU 0 for several kernel-mode modules by default.
 In any case, scheduling many tasks on a single CPU can introduce additional overhead and increased jitter due to them competing for CPU time.
 To alleviate this, affinities can be configured to isolate given modules from disturbances including servicing time-sensitive modules on underutilized CPUs instead of clumping everything on a single CPU.